 High-demand career: Bricklayers are in high demand in the Denver metro area.

-Requirements: If you are interested in the Bricklayer apprenticeship, you must be 18 years or older with a high school diploma or GED and have reliable transportation to job sites and classes.
+Requirements: If you are interested in the Bricklayer Registered Apprenticeship, you must be 18 years or older with a high school diploma or GED and have reliable transportation to job sites and classes.

 Where can you start your Bricklayer apprenticeship?